ccxt-rest/ccxt-rest/README.md

 | _(sample only)_ | _(sample only)_ | _(sample only)_ | _(sample only)_ | _(sample only)_ | _(sample only)_ | _(sample only)_ |
 | ...      | ...     | ...    | ...    | ...     | ...        | ...    |

 _**Note: The table above is just an example.
-This does NOT represent the curren state of these API statuses**_
+This does NOT represent the current state of these API statuses**_

 For full list of the current statuses, see https://ccxt-rest.io/#exchange-summmary